-Our Pathways Program was founded to open new pipelines for historically underrepresented communities, improve equity and accelerate the hiring of diverse talent.
-The program is made up of six initiatives–Career Transition Program, Returners Program, Military Programs, Disability Initiative, Athlete Career Transition (ACT) and Government Training Initiatives–that target the occupational communities as described below.
+Our “Pathways Program” works to open global pipelines for historically marginalized communities and improve and accelerate the hiring of diverse talent.
+The program is made up of seven initiatives–the Career Transition Program, Returners Program, Military Program, Disability Initiative, Athlete Career Transition (ACT), Government Training Initiatives and supporting refugee hiring that target the occupational communities as described below.

-Hiring from outside of the data center industry by a competency, aptitude and potential assessment in line with industry requirements
+Hiring from outside of the data center industry by a competency, aptitude and potential assessment in line with industry requirements.

 Increasing community support and reducing stigmas around disability hiring.
 Creating awareness and education around inclusive hiring.